Treating Morton's neuroma: surgery to save the nerve or remove the nerve?

 - How is Morton's neuroma surgery performed at Gelenk-Klinik?

 - Orthopaedic surgeon and foot and ankle specialist for Morton's neuroma at Gelenk-Klinik

 - Should I expect pain after Morton's neuroma surgery?

-- What will my stay be like at Gelenk-Klinik?
+- How will my treatment be organized at Gelenk-Klinik?

 Morton's neuroma is a thickening of the metatarsal nerves.
 It causes acute shooting, burning or stabbing pain in the metatarsus (metatarsalgia) and in the toes.
 The pain is so severe that patients will only experience temporary relief by sitting down or taking off their shoes.
 After taking strain off the foot, pain quickly subsides.
 Formication or a feeling of numbness in the toes are symptoms of Morton's neuroma.